RedChow/PythonOPCUADeviceSimulatorGUI/README.md

 When a timer fires, it evaluates all functions that are associated with it.

-For example, a random timer with min 2.5 and max 80, can be called at any millisecond values between 250 ms and 80,000 ms. A periodic timer with timeout set to 2 will fire every 2 seconds.
+For example, a random timer with min 2.5 and max 80, can be called at any values between 250 ms and 80,000 ms. A periodic timer with timeout set to 2 will fire every 2 seconds.